Address

 • Established and Drought-Tolerant: Once mature, lupines only need water during dry spells or extended hot periods.

-Growing Lupins in Pots: A Container Gardener’s Guide
+How to Grow Lupins in Pots: A Container Gardening Guide

 Lupins are stunning spring bloomers, and you can enjoy them even with limited space!
 Here’s your guide to growing vibrant lupins in pots: